LNshuti/umuturanyi/README.md

-# umuturanyi - Defining geographic markets for transportation and logistics
+# umuturanyi - Geographic markets for transportation and logistics

 ## Introduction

-In the rapidly evolving landscape of transportation and logistics, defining geographic markets is pivotal for strategic planning, optimizing operations, and enhancing customer satisfaction.
 Accurate market definition enables companies to allocate resources efficiently, identify growth opportunities, and mitigate risks associated with regional disparities.
-This document explores methodologies and technologies, particularly focusing on the application of Hierarchical Navigable Small World (HNSW) graphs for defining and analyzing geographic markets in high-dimensional spaces.
+This document explores the application of Hierarchical Navigable Small World (HNSW) graphs for defining and analyzing geographic markets in high-dimensional spaces.

 ## Understanding Geographic Markets in Transportation and Logistics